Opportunities

 Preferred Qualifications:

-• Proficiency in Python programming and familiarity with machine learning.
+- Proficiency in Python programming and familiarity with machine/deep learning.

-• Interest in Earth and environmental sciences, atmospheric science, land-atmosphere interactions, ecosystem ecology, natural hazard, remote sensing, or GIS.
+- Interest in Earth and environmental sciences, land-atmosphere interactions, natural hazard, ecosystem ecology, or remote sensing.

 Applicants must meet UH Graduate School admission requirements (including TOEFL/IELTS for international applicants).